 laguna humantay trek

 It costs around 80 soles or $22 USD.
 I personally would never suggest anyone take these horses but if you need them, they are there.

-Laguna Humantay Elevation
+Laguna Humantay Altitude

+laguna humantay trek